Lena Road School

 Today, Marinette County is a vibrant community with a mix of industries, natural beauty, and a strong sense of heritage.
 The county's rich history, from its Native American roots to its development as an industrial hub, has shaped its identity and continues to be celebrated by residents and visitors alike.

-This timeline provides a concise overview of the key events in the history of Marinette County, Wisconsin.
+This timeline provides a condensed summary of the historical journey of Marinette County, Wisconsin.